dhrithi07/Blind_soure_Seperation_Fastnet_TAC/Readme.md

-This README is designed to present your project professionally, highlighting the advanced **Symmetric Geometry** and the **Hybrid MVDR** approach you implemented.

----

 # Multichannel Blind Source Separation (FaSNet-TAC + Hybrid MVDR)

 This project implements a high-fidelity pipeline for **Blind Source Separation (BSS)** of audio signals.
 It leverages the symmetric properties of a multichannel microphone array to separate two overlapping speakers in a simulated acoustic environment.